In this article

 Table of contents

-In today’s world, business and corporate travel are very different from what we saw a few years ago.
-Remote and hybrid workforces have become the norm, and so a managed travel program has become an essential component for many businesses.
-Business travel, once tightly controlled from central office locations, is now often left in the hands of employees who submit hotel and airline receipts for expense reimbursement.
-Because of this, cost control has become more difficult to manage.
+Business and corporate travel are very different from years past.
+Remote and hybrid workforces have become the norm, and a managed travel program has become essential for many businesses.
+Once tightly controlled from central office locations, business travel is now often left in the hands of employees who submit hotel and airline receipts for expense reimbursement.
+Because of this, it’s become more difficult to manage travel expenses.

-Managed travel is a system where all business travel for your company is coordinated from a central location.
-This can be a travel management company (TMC) you use to manage your corporate travel logistics or a central department within the company that is responsible for booking flights, hotel rooms, rental cars, and other travel related necessities.
+A managed travel program is a system by which a company manages corporate travel arrangements and expenses for its employees.
+Travel management can be done by a travel management company (TMC) that manages your corporate travel logistics or by a central team within the company responsible for booking flights, hotel rooms, rental cars, and other travel-related necessities.
 With managed travel, all arrangements and accommodations are made for employees.

 The primary objective of managed travel is to manage costs and expenses.
 This is particularly important for companies with remote workers that have varying points of origin and travel routes.
-In that scenario, it’s more challenging to find cost saving opportunities.
-With multiple employees traveling from one central location, bulk discounts may be available.
+It’s more challenging to find cost-saving opportunities in this scenario.
+With multiple employees traveling from one location, bulk discounts may be available.

-Implementing an internally managed travel program requires real-time expense management, a dedicated team that knows how to shop around for the best deals, and in some cases, travel management software.
-To streamline their job, the company will also need a travel expense policy and guidelines on how much money is allocated for travel per person.
+Implementing an internally managed travel program requires real-time expense management, a dedicated team that knows how to shop around for the best deals, and, in some cases, travel management software.
+To streamline their job, the company will also need a comprehensive T&E policy and guidelines on how much money is allocated for travel per person.
 Having both simplifies budgeting.

-Unmanaged travel is a system where the travel arrangements are left up to the employees.
+Unmanaged travel is a system where travel arrangements are left up to employees.
 Employees self-book flights, hotels, and cars, then submit expense reports and requests for reimbursement.
-Unmanaged travel gives the employee a good amount of freedom, but, without the right tools in place, it takes cost control out of the hands of the company.
-Implementing managed travel can optimize your business’ corporate travel.
+Unmanaged travel gives the employee a lot of freedom, but without the right tools in place, it takes cost control out of your company’s hands.
+Implementing managed travel can optimize your business’s corporate travel planning.

 What are the benefits of a managed travel program?

-The most obvious benefit of a managed travel program is the ability to control cash outflows that are related to employee and executive travel.
-If your company is going to implement a managed travel program, it’s not just for the sales team and purchasing agents.
-Owners can also benefit from having travel expenses managed.
+The most obvious benefit of a managed travel program is the ability to control cash outflows related to employee and executive travel.
+If your company plans to implement a managed travel program, it’s not just for the sales team and purchasing agents—owners can also benefit from having travel expenses managed.
 Here are some of the reasons why:

 1. Managed travel saves time